 The permittee must develop and implement a BMP Plan which achieves the objectives and the specific requirements listed below.
-The permittee must submit written notice to EPA that the Plan has been developed and implemented within 180 days of the effective date of the permit.
+The permittee must submit written notice to EPA that the Plan has been developed and implemented by February 1, 2010.
 Any existing BMP plans may be modified for compliance with this section.